-Over our 19 years of operation, Surface Impression has produced many online exhibitions for our cultural sector clients.
-Since the onset of the Covid-19 crisis, we have had numerous enquiries from organizations seeking to “move” exhibitions from the physical to the digital domain.
-This page presents a selection of examples from our recent work in the field…
+Throughout 20 years of operation, Surface Impression has produced many online exhibitions for our cultural sector clients.
+Since the onset of the COVID-19 crisis, we have enabled numerous organizations to ‘move’ exhibitions from the physical to the digital domain.
+This page presents a selection of recent examples of online exhibitions, from the pandemic and before.

-Produced quickly in response to the Covid-19 lockdown, this online exhibition presents work submitted to an open exhibition run by Arts Etobicoke, a dynamic community arts organization in Toronto, Canada.
+Shifting Environs, a 3D exhibition, was produced quickly in response to the first lockdown of the COVID-19 pandemic, when the envisaged gallery exhibition was unable to go ahead.
+The online gallery presents work submitted to an open exhibition run by Arts Etobicoke, a dynamic community arts organization in Toronto, Canada.
 The exhibition uses a 3D model to simulate the space of their gallery, and to replicate the hanging of the artwork that had been selected by the open exhibition’s judges.
-Alongside the 3D version, there is a catalogue of the selected works, including video clips provided by the artists, that help viewers to understand the people behind the art.
-We also created a section where visitors to the site can see all submissions to the open, and make a new curatorial selection, which is then displayed as their own online gallery.
+Alongside the 3D gallery, there is an online catalogue of the selected works, including video clips provided by the artists, which helps viewers to understand the people behind the art.
+“Curate your own exhibition” enables visitors to the site can see all submissions to the open exhibition, and make a new curatorial selection, which is then displayed on the website as their own gallery.

-The online exhibition was made to look very different from the main Arts Etobicoke website, to give visitors a sense that they’re in a new mode of engagement while in the “gallery”.
-However, the online exhibition uses the same content management system (WordPress) and hosting as the main site, allowing for cost-effective, speedy deployment.
+The online exhibition was designed to look very different from the main Arts Etobicoke website, to give visitors a sense that they’re in a new mode of engagement while in the ‘gallery’.
+However, the online exhibition uses WordPress, the same content management system and the same hosting, allowing for cost-effective, speedy deployment.

 This online exhibition explores the art collection of King Charles I of England, Scotland and Ireland (1600-1649) and the private gallery that he created to display it at the Palace of Whitehall in London.
 Charles was an enthusiastic collector and he bought works by Renaissance greats such as Titian, Raphäel and Rembrandt.
 When Charles was executed in 1649, the collection was broken up and the pieces are now found in museums and private galleries throughout the world.
 Whitehall Palace itself burned to the ground in 1698.

-Surface Impression was commissioned by The Royal Collections Trust (the body that manages the British Royal Family’s art collections) to help digitally “reconstruct” the private gallery of Charles, using two historic inventories of the art, and archaeological evidence for the lost palace.
+Surface Impression was commissioned by The Royal Collections Trust (the body that manages the British Royal Family’s art collections) to help digitally ‘reconstruct’ the private gallery of the Lost Collection of Charles I, using two historic inventories of the art, and archaeological evidence for the lost palace.
 The result are 3D spaces that show the most likely hanging and environment for the works, alongside catalogue information, historical context and other interpretation.
 The design of the online exhibition has been tailored to fit with the look and feel of the main Royal Collection Trust site and branding.

 This online exhibition, commissioned by the Commonwealth War Graves Commission, takes a narrative approach to exploring the social, cultural and creative processes that went into establishing war graves, and the conventions of remembrance, following the end of the First World War in 1918.
-Framed around the five stages of grief – denial, anger, bargaining, depression and acceptance – the exhibition weaves photographs, architectural plans, biographies, archival documents and video into a rich narrative that can be followed in a linear or a “random access” fashion.
-Features include archival documents that can be explored in detail, with zoomable and annotated pages, overlays that progressively reveal the stages of design from sketch to building and “pop out” biographies of key people referenced in the story.
+Shaping Our Sorrow is framed around the five stages of grief – denial, anger, bargaining, depression and acceptance – the exhibition weaves photographs, architectural plans, biographies, archival documents and video into a rich narrative that can be followed in a linear or a ‘random access’ fashion.
+Features include archival documents that can be explored in detail, with zoomable and annotated pages, overlays that progressively reveal the stages of design from sketch to building, and ‘pop out’ biographies of key people referenced in the story.

 Each story enters a full screen view when scrolled into, removing all distractions and allowing the site visitor to concentrate on the content of the exhibit.
 Interaction with the exhibition is triggered by further scrolling – as the screen is scrolled, different images, panels, quotes and other elements are brought into view in a clear sequence.
 Audio is used for soundscapes or to provide a narrative enhancement.

 Online exhibitions do not always have to be focused on visual art.
-Surface Impression produced an online exhibit to celebrate the 50th anniversary of the first issue of Modern Poetry in Translation, a poetry journal founded by Ted Hughes and Daniel Weissbort to showcase the best poetry from around the world to English speaking audiences.
+Surface Impression produced an online exhibit to celebrate the 50th anniversary of Modern Poetry in Translation No. 1, a poetry journal founded by Ted Hughes and Daniel Weissbort to showcase the best poetry from around the world to English speaking audiences.
 Presenting the first ever issue as an artefact, the site allows viewers to navigate between page and poet, poem and page, exploring the richness and context of the publication.
-An important feature of the presentation is a “distraction free reading” button, that removes all clutter from the page, allowing the reader to enjoy the poem as a stand-alone item.
+An important feature of the presentation is a ‘distraction free reading’ button, that removes all clutter from the page, allowing the reader to enjoy the poem as a stand-alone item.

 What makes a good online exhibition?

-Having continually worked with cultural sector institutions since we were founded back in 2001, we have produced many different digital projects that fall under the banner of online exhibitions.
+Having continually worked with cultural and heritage sector institutions since we were founded back in 2001, we have produced many different digital projects that fall under the banner of online exhibitions.
 This has given us a depth of experience to help our clients create effective and engaging digital exhibits.
-We have learned that the following ingredients are necessary:

 - The exhibit should be distinct from the main website

-- The creative works should be displayed as large as possible
+- The creative works should be displayed as large as is possible

 - Layout and interaction should work well on both mobile and desktop formats

-Our specialist skills and experience will help you produce a unique online exhibit, while also tailoring the project to suit your budgets and timescales.
-Working with Surface Impression will result in a beautiful and engaging online exhibition that maximises the potential of the creative works on display and fulfills organisational objectives.
+Our specialist skills and experience will help you produce a unique online exhibit, while also tailoring the project to suit your budget and timescale.
+Working with Surface Impression will result in a beautiful and engaging online exhibition that maximizes the potential of the creative works on display, and fulfills organizational objectives.

-To discuss your ideas and / or requirements further, please contact us:
+Reach out to our team to discuss your ideas and / or requirements further: